Hydrophobic silica: Aerosol assisted self-assembly

 The goal of this process is to quickly and continuously create nanostructured particles deriving from a colloid precursor containing a solvent and silica particles.
 Aerosol assisted self assembly is a one step process with a high production rate.
 The process takes a few seconds in terms of reaction time, and there's no requirement for heating and chemically treating the particles after development.

 The first part of the process is to create the colloid precursor which consists of the silica nanoparticles and the solvent.
 The initial silica nanoparticles are in an amorphous crystalline phase and the solvent is composed of trimethylsilyl chloride (TMCS) and ethyl alcohol.
 To synthesize hydrophobic nanostructured silica using this method, the colloid precursor containing the solvent and silica particles is sprayed by an aerosol generator.
 The droplets are then transported by a carrier gas to a furnace where they are heated.
 Upon entry into the furnace, the ethyl alcohol evaporates from the colloid precursor, allowing self-assembly to occur between the silica particles and the surface treating agent, TMCS.

 The results of this process causes the silica particles to group together to combine into spherical nanostructured particles.
 By grouping these silica nanoparticles into a nanostructured particle, a certain percentage of porosity develops within the nanostructure related to the amount of TMCS concentration.
 Increasing the amount of TMCS concentration reduces the specific surface area of the silica nanostructured particles.
 The exhibited hydrophobicity is a result of the chemical reaction occurring between the silica particles and the TMCS.
 When the original SiO2-OH groups are replaced with hydrolytically stable Si(CH3) groups, this hydrophobicity occurs due to the prevention of the silica particles from interacting with water.

 Applications

 Hydrophobic silica is used to solve technical problems in a number of products including, but not limited to, paints, inks, adhesives, plastics, coatings, toners, defoamers, silicone rubber, sealants, cosmetics, food additives, polyester resins, cable gels, and greases.
 It's often manufactured as both single and multiphase composites in order to enhance properties such as dispersion, stability behavior, resistance to water, and functionality.
+Hydrophobic silica has been added to aerogels to increase their ability to adsorb organic pollutants without disrupting the network structure.